 STOP 8.
 Track joins firebreak parallel to entrance roadway.

-At this point the soil is of loamy clay and supports wandoo and many shrubs such as Hakea varia, a species with both needle-like spiny leaves and soft, flat leaves.
-Another attractive species is Isopogon dubius. the pink drumstick (obvious when in flower).
+At this point the soil is of loamy clay and supports wandoo and many shrubs such as Hakea varia, a species with both needle-like is Isopogon dubius, the pink drumstick (obvious when in flower).